 Université Paris Dauphine, Paris, France

-When my brother Tobias left for his first semester abroad in New York in 2014, it was already clear to me that I would not miss out on this experience.
-Even my disability - the rare muscle disease "spinal muscular atrophy" - will not prevent me from leaving Austria for a few months at a time, just like my brother, and to immerse myself in a new and exciting culture.
-My brother was accepted at Baruch College at the time, booked some horribly overpriced apartment online, an hour and a half away from the university, and boarded a plane.
+When my brother Tobias left for his first semester abroad in New York in 2014, it was already clear to me back then that I would not miss out on this experience.
+Even my disability - the rare muscle disease "spinal muscular atrophy" - did not prevent me from leaving Austria for a few months and to immerse myself in a new and exciting culture.
+My brother was accepted at Baruch College at the time.
+He booked an apartment online and just boarded a plane.
 My semester abroad, on the other hand, required a lot more planning.

-Now that nothing stood in the way of my project, I had to find out where I was going to go.
 After a lot of consideration I decided to go to the French capital of Paris, one of the most wheelchair-unfriendly cities in Europe.
 With my two assistants Jozsef and Lena, I set off into the unknown in my car, which was packed to the last inch.
-I was nervous and excited; in retrospect, I'm sure there was the odd spark of fear.
+I was nervous and excited; in retrospect, I'm sure there was also a bit of fear.
 But the anticipation of my biggest adventure so far clearly outweighed the fear.
-After a 13-hour drive with a stop in Heidelberg we finally arrived.
+After a 13-hour drive with a stop in Heidelberg, we finally arrived.
 I lived in a new dormitory that had just been opened by the university at that time.

-The Université Paris Dauphine remains memorable.
+I keep the Université Paris Dauphine in good memory.
 As exchange students, we unfortunately had little contact with French students during the lectures, as special international courses were offered for students from all over the world.
 These courses had the advantage of not being graded as strictly as the very demanding standard courses at the elite university.
-During a semester abroad one is happy to have a little more time to get to know the culture of the new environment instead of just studying for exams.
+During a semester abroad, one is happy to have a little more time to get to know the culture of the new environment instead of just studying for exams.
 However, the level of academia was also high in the international courses and the lecturers managed to convey the topics in an exciting and interesting way.
-At the university I got to know students from all over the world through the course design and was able to make friends with many of them.
-In addition to what I have learned, these friendships are one of the most important souvenirs from Paris for me.
+Through the course design, I got to know students from all over the world and was able to make friends with many of them.
+In addition to what I have learned, these friendships are one of the most important souvenirs from Paris to me.